Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Detailed Conversion of Population Programs

 Our conversion has exactly $n$ registers.
 We create a pointer for each register and each procedure, so the number of pointers is $\O(n+L)$.
 As the pointer domains of the procedure pointers correspond to the call-sites of the respective procedures, the total size of these domains is $\O(L)$.
 The total size of the domains of the register pointers corresponds to the swap-size, so it is $\O(S)$.
 The domains of the three special pointers $\OF,\CF$ and $\IP$ have size $\O(L)$.

-To estimate the number of instructions note that all primitives, except for \Restart, expand to a constant number if instructions.
+To estimate the number of instructions note that all instructions, except for \Restart, expand to a constant number if instructions.
+(Conditionals of while and if statements might be arbitrarily long, but they evaluate a corresponding number of instructions.)
 For \Restart\ we need to introduce the helper procedure of length $\Theta(n)$, but this overhead is only incurred once.
 So in total we end up with $\O(n+L)$ instructions. \end{proof}